lorlouis/kanatest/README.md

 -----|----------
 --base | is the same as -ahkmsytrnw
---dakuten | adds each specified group's dakuten --combined | adds eache specified group's combo katagana --hiragana | will load hiraganas instead of kataganas
+--dakuten | adds each specified group's dakuten --combined | adds eache specified group's combo katakana --hiragana | will load hiraganas instead of katakanas

-if --dakuten or --combined are the only groups specified all the dakuten and/or combo katagana will be added whithout adding the base katagana
+if --dakuten or --combined are the only groups specified all the dakuten and/or combo katakana will be added whithout adding the base katakana